jakejarvis/phood/README.md

 - Use Foursquare to show the restaurants near one's location
 - Get the photos from Instagram that have been geotagged at the restaurant
 - The user can look at the photos from different restaurants to determine where they want to go
-- They can add the restaurants they're interested in to their list of favorites to remember for later
+- They can add the restaurants they're interested in to their Carrots list to remember or view later
-- Once they decide on a restaurant, they can get a text message with the restaurant's name and address
+- Once they decide on a restaurant, they can elect to get a text message with the restaurant's name and address

 ## 4. List of all the features that your team will implement